 In addition to adding useful flexibility to BVI trust law, this innovative new statutory provision should be very attractive to those who are thinking of establishing trusts, or who have already established trusts in other jurisdictions, where disadvantageous tax consequences would or might follow from requiring certain beneficiaries to consent to variations as a result of changed circumstances (including tax changes); in the case of trusts already set up under non-BVI law it may be that it will sometimes be appropriate to change the trust’s governing law to BVI law and then make a court application under section 58B.
 The new statutory provision may also be useful in circumstances in which beneficiaries with only very remote interests block variations.

-As is mentioned above, these amendments are being made following detailed recommendations from the Trust and Succession Law Review Committee of the BVI Branch of the Society of Trust and Estate Practitioners (STEP).
+As is mentioned above, these amendments were made following detailed recommendations from the Trust and Succession Law Review Committee of the BVI Branch of the Society of Trust and Estate Practitioners (STEP).
 The Committee is chaired by O’Neal Webster Partner Chris McKenzie and was formerly chaired by O’Neal Webster Managing Partner Vanessa King who still serves on the Committee.
 Vanessa is also chair of the BVI Branch of STEP and was recently elected as chair of STEP’s Caribbean and Latin America Region.

 If you would like any further information about these reforms, please contact your O’Neal Webster adviser.